 Growing your own food can be so rewarding that I just can not fathom even the smallest apartment dweller not growing at least a pot full of herbs on their window sill.

 There is something magical about popping a few seeds in a pot and watching them sprout and grow into something that is actually edible.
 Beyond the window sill garden, there is the container garden, bucket garden, square foot garden, vertical garden, raised bed garden and the mini-farm.
 All of these can help insulate you and your family from famine.
 While you may not be able to grow all your food, anything you can do will help.

 No matter how difficult it may seem, check out some videos on YouTube or books from your local library and start growing some food this spring.

 5. Acknowledge that there will be fear and panic

 Those of you that have experienced a disaster, poor health, job loss, or civil disobedience and war will understand that fear and panic are inevitable.
 Realize that in the case of a disaster, there is not a darn thing you can do other than recover.

 Acknowledge now that there will be fear and panic and realize this is WHY you prep.
+Fear and panic are natural human emotions during times of stress.
+How you handle them can make all the difference during trying times.
 Prepping is the insurance policy that will help see you through hard times.

 6. Embrace companionship and love